Video Game Review: Metal Gear Survive

 A Metal Gear game without Hideo Kojima seems blasphemous, but Konami was smart enough to create a spin-off so conceptually ridiculous that it was clearly distant from its source material.
 Metal Gear Survive is a different experience that is equal parts repurposing, cash grab, experiment, and genre-hopper.
 Surprisingly, it’s not the disaster it should be — in fact, it’s actually pretty fun at times.

-As Survive is essentially Konami recouping their investment on The Phantom Pain’s FOX Engine, many of the game controls are the same.
+As Survive is essentially Konami recouping its investment on The Phantom Pain’s FOX Engine, many of the game controls are the same.
 The Phantom Pain was a mixture of exploration, combat, and menu base building/resource management.

 Survive covers all those bases, and players who already played either Ground Zeroes or The Phantom Pain will feel right at home with the basics of Survive.
 The context of how they’re used is a bit different, of course, given that the game is survival horror rather than stealth, but in terms of its execution, it’s basically the same.